 When somebody is having a seizure with convulsions, gently roll the person to his or her side to ease breathing and put something soft and flat under the person's head to prevent head trauma.
-Do not put anything into the person's mouth since it could injure their teeth or tongue, and try to move sharp objects away from the area rather than restricting the person's motion, the CDC advises.
+Do not put anything into the person's mouth since it could injure their teeth or tongue, and try to move sharp objects away from the area rather than restricting the person's motion, the CDC advises (opens in new tab).
 Help loosen any tight collars or neckties if necessary.

 It's also important to record the duration and the symptoms of the seizure so the patient can provide those details to their doctor at a future appointment.
 The CDC recommends (opens in new tab) calling 911 for a seizure lasting longer than five minutes.

-- Check out useful facts and figures about the disorder from the World Health Organization.
+Learn more about living with epilepsy at the Epilepsy Foundation.
+Read about epilepsy diagnosis and treatment at the American Association of Neurological Surgeons.
+Check out useful facts and figures about the disorder from the World Health Organization.

 American Academy of Neurology.
 (2017).
 Practice Guideline: Sudden Unexpected Death in Epilepsy Incidence Rates and Risk Factors. https://www.aan.com/Guidelines/home/GetGuidelineContent/852

 Britton, J.W., et al. (2021, September 28).
 Antiepileptic drugs and suicidality.
 Drug, Healthcare and Patient Safety.
 2010; 2: 181–189. doi: 10.2147/DHPS.S13225